hydrodynamicstability/Invitation-to-Hydrodynamics/booksByPhysicists.md

 - Etienne Guyon, Jean-Pierre Hulin, Luc Petit, and Catalin D. Mitescu, 2015:  *Physical Hydrodynamics*, 2d edition.
 Oxford University Press.
     - See Raymond A. Shaw's [review](https://doi.org/10.1119/1.4929153) in the *American Journal of Physics*, 83 (12):  1061-1062 (2015).
 - Tsutomu Kambe, 2007:  *Elementary Fluid Mechanics*.
 World Scientific.
+    - The last two chapters, on superfluid and quantized circulation, and gauge theory of ideal fluid flows, set this book apart from those written by non-physicists.
+Solutions are provided for all problems.
 - Lev D. Landau and Evgenii M. Lifshitz, 1997:  *Fluid Mechanics*, 2d edition, corrected reprint.
 Translated by J. B. Skyes and W. H. Reid.
 Course of Theoretical Physics, vol. 6.
 Butterworth-Heinemann.
 - P. D. McCormack and Lawrence Crane, 1973:  *Physical Fluid Dynamics*.
 Academic Press.  \[Out of print\]
 - Geoffrey J. Pert, 2013:  *Introductory Fluid Mechanics for Physicists and Mathematicians*.
 Wiley.